Cloud-CV/IDE/model-schematic/instructions.md

 ### Step 4:
 Add a button on the Fabrik page to run the code from Step 2 and open the modified NN-SVG in a new tab.

+Right now we are exporting the internal json representation of the model(for testing purposes), but this means people who don't have Fabrik installed on local machine can run it.
+Ideally, the getDimensions function should be able to be called from the import function so that there is no need to create a json model file.